Machforo/final_emotional_project/README.md

 The index.html and ack.html are the respective html files for the softare.

 The archive.zip contains the dataset used( contains both train and test dataset)

+The following is the link to the dataset :https://drive.google.com/file/d/1jZLQuVt7oPKnynLiQUAeGO7p3YXboYtf/view?usp=sharing